chocolatey/choco-quickstart-scripts/README.md

 > - Setup of local `choco-setup` directories
 > - Download of setup files from "choco-quickstart-scripts" GitHub repo
 > - Download of Chocolatey packages required for setup
-> - Output data to JSON to pass between scripts

 ### Step 2: Nexus Setup